 Working With a Personal Injury Attorney

 If personal injury is involved, you will also want to enlist the expertise of an attorney who specializes in personal injury matters, including ridesharing injuries.
-That’s where the skilled legal team at Bertoldo, Baker, Carter & Smith comes in.
+That’s where the skilled legal team at Bertoldo, Baker, Carter, Smith & Cullen comes in.

 Because companies like Uber and Lyft hire their drivers on a contract basis, cases involving ridesharing injury can often grow complex, especially when there are disputes regarding employment or insurance coverage.
 Our firm’s expertise in this legal arena is unparalleled, and we can provide the strong legal guidance you need in your recovery.